 Anthony Griffiths, Acting Chair NEWRRG – “We have just invested significant time and money in finding the right Executive Officer to lead our organisation.
 Psych assessment played a key role in informing the Board’s final decision and we are keen to use this information in his development plan and commit resources and time to help ensure our new EO is successful.”

 Given the predictive validity of the psychometric tools, the commitment to learning and development across almost all organisations and the chance to increase the return on investment in recruitment, what an opportunity to hit the ground running with new hires and set them up for success.

-Andrew Stone is a Senior Consultant with PeopleScape specialising in leadership development and psychometric assessment.
-PeopleScape’s national team of Organisational Psychologists and Organisational Development Professionals support clients to create and sustain positive behavioural change.
+PeopleScape’s team of Organisational Psychologists and Organisational Development Professionals support clients to create and sustain positive behavioural change.
+Contact us today